 - How'd they do that ?

 Users often see a chart and ask how'd they do that, what settings did they use?
-Well often you just have to experiment with settings, but first check the image properties, if it starts with something like "…ih.fotothing.com/76643.gif" start experimenting.
-If it starts with "..stockcharts.com/c-sc/sc?s=XXX", your in luck, its from the Stockcharts image server.
+Well often you just have to experiment with settings, but first check the image properties, if it starts with something like "…ih.fotothing.com/76643.gif" start experimenting as its just a screenshot picture.
+However if it starts with "..stockcharts.com/c-sc/sc?s=XXX", you're in luck, it's from the Stockcharts image server.
 Copy everything after the equals sign (make sure to get it all), then open the Stockcharts charting page, pull up one of your saved charts or just create a new chart and click the link version button.
 Notice in the URL address bar it will start with ".. stockcharts.com/h-sc/ui?s=XXX", now just replace the chart link info copied above into the address bar after the equals sign and refresh the screen.
 You will now have the subject chart with all the settings displayed from the input charting server rather than from the image server, just scroll down and look at the settings.